Danushka-Madushan/Py-New-DOC/README.md

 # --USAGE
 > Double Click on InstallScript.cmd and it Install New.py tp System32

-> After Copying Open Command Prompt That Folder You Want to Crate Your File
+> After Installing Open Command Prompt That Folder You Want to Crate Your File

 # How it Works?